SoundHyp/oos_tracker/README.md

 - Swimmers Ring - Can go up waterfalls
 - Switch Hook - Swap with pots, implications in random dungeons, hit far switch
 - Seed shooter - Hit far switch, counts for using seeds but not satchel use.
 Need to look at OoA logic
-- Cane - Not sure of any logic changes, might break some puzzles
+- Cane - Not sure of any logic changes, might break some puzzles (Lotus_RT gave some great examples in D6 of it being used to hit switches on otherside of blocks)
 - Power Glove - Changes nothing, can push things a little faster